 How Mackenzie Scott built her net worth

 Though Mackenzie Scott might have previously been best known as Mrs Amazon, living in the long shadow of her ex-husband Jeff Bezos, she’s proving to be a force to be reckoned with.
-A career novelist, with a billion-dollar net worth, Mackenzie Scott is one of the leading philanthropists of this decade, having given away approximately $12 billion to over 1200 organisations within a span of 3 years.
+A career novelist, with a billion-dollar net worth, Mackenzie Scott is one of the leading philanthropists of this decade – since 2019 she has donated around $19.2 billion to over 2,450 organisations.

 mackenzie scott net worth